byochiram/SigmaPPL/README.md

 # SigmaPPL

-SigmaPPL is a web-based academic course registration system developed as a group project for the Software Engineering Project course in the 5th semester at Informatics, Universitas Diponegoro.
+SigmaPPL is a web-based academic course registration system developed as a group project for the Software Engineering Project course at Informatics, Universitas Diponegoro.

-The system is inspired by university academic information systems, where students submit their IRS (Isian Rencana Semester) at the beginning of each semester and academic advisors review the submitted course registration.
+This system simulates the IRS (Isian Rencana Semester) process, where students submit course registration plans and academic staff manage the approval workflow.

 ## Live Demo